Concatenations of Terms of an Arithmetic Progression: Introduction

+Note that except for the initial version of this paper \cite{teguia2022explicit}, and the independent work from \cite[Section 4]{alekseyev2020three}, which deals with right-concatenations, we are not aware of any other work that studies these sequences.
+Other references, such as \cite{torres2004smarandache}, essentially explore these sequences with naive algorithms.

-We shall focus here on finding formulas for fixed-length concatenation and deduce an explicit formula for $Sm(n)$.
-In Section \ref{sec2}, we establish recurrence equations encoding fixed-length concatenations.
-In Section \ref{sec3}, we solve those recurrence equations and deduce formulas associated with any fixed-length concatenation.
-This will lead us to formulas for $Sm(n)$ and $Smr(n)$ and some other Smarandache sequences (see \cite{SmF1,SmF2}).
-Section \ref{sec4} presents an algorithm to compute $Sm(n)$.
-The one to compute $Smr(n)$ can be deduced easily.
-Some computations in the CAS Maple are also presented.
+In \Cref{sec2}, we establish recurrence equations encoding fixed-length concatenations.
+In \Cref{sec3}, we solve those recurrence equations and deduce formulae associated with fixed-length concatenations.
+We will then deduce explicit formulae to compute $s(n), s_{\g}(n),$ and $s_*(n)$. \Cref{sec4} is devoted to the proof that our concatenating sequences do not obey linear recurrence equations with polynomial coefficients.
+Our first proof shows this as a general fact about sequences with linearly independent holonomic representations in infinitely many integer intervals.
+Our second proof arises from divisibility criteria deduced from asymptotic terms of these sequences. \Cref{sec5} presents an algorithm to compute $\sm(n)$, from which the one of $\smr(n)$ can be derived easily.
+We also present some computations with our implementation in the Maple computer algebra system \cite{maple}.